JasonSimms/linkreach-front/README.md

 # React + TypeScript + Vite

 This is a vite project.
-And currently not deployed.
-TO view locally clone repository navigate in and use
+And not yet deployed.

 ## Local Development